SaranSara27/keepnote-final-integration/README.md

 10. Dockerize the frontend and Backend (create/reuse dockerfile, docker-compose.yml and get it executed through docker compose)

 ### Note:

-Code should be checkedin to a **NEW**  gitlab repo and shared with the mentor before the Final demo (UI and code walkthrough).
+Completed Code should be checkedin to a **NEW**  gitlab repo and shared with the mentor before the Final demo (UI and code walkthrough).
 You should **NOT** push your final code into the existing Angular step3 and Spring step 6 repos.